Reducing the bookkeeping burden!

-We know that bookkeeping is a burden, so in this episode we’re talking about ReceiptBank and 1Tap as suggestions to make things MUCH easier… Watch this to find out more!
+We know that bookkeeping is a burden, so in this episode we’re talking about ReceiptBank (now Dext) and 1Tap as suggestions to make things MUCH easier… Watch this to find out more!

 Hi and welcome to another episode of BaranovTV designed to demystify the world of accounts and tax and to help your business grow.

 Now one of the things we hear a lot from clients is that the bookkeeping side of their business becomes an issue and they really like to know ways of streamlining that process, whether they’re doing it themselves or whether they’ve got an internal bookkeeper or an external bookkeeper that’s doing the work for them.

 The busier the bookkeeper gets, the more pressure there is on them and the less timely the information is that comes out because they get too focused on the crunching of the information, processing the invoices, reconciling the bank and all of those sorts of things.